edgedb/edgedb-js/docs/api/connection.rst

        .. code-block:: js

-          await connect({host: 'localhost', port: 5656})
+          createClient({host: 'localhost', port: 5656})
           // or
-          await connect({dsn: 'edgedb://localhost'})
+          createClient({dsn: 'edgedb://localhost'})

        But this form is deprecated and will be removed in the future.

-.. js:class:: Connection
+.. js:class:: Client

-    A representation of a database session.
+    A ``Client`` allows you to run queries on an EdgeDB instance.

+    Since opening connections is an expensive operation, ``Client`` also maintains a internal pool of connections to the instance, allowing connections to be automatically reused, and you to run multiple queries on the client simultaneously, enhancing the performance of database interactions.

-    :js:class:`Connection` is not meant to be instantiated directly;
+    :js:class:`Client` is not meant to be instantiated directly;
-    :js:func:`connect` should be used instead.
+    :js:func:`createClient` should be used instead.

     .. _edgedb-js-api-async-optargs:

     .. note::

-        Some methods take query arguments as optional *args*:
+        Some methods take query arguments as an *args* parameter.
+The type of the *args* parameter depends on the query:

-        * single values of any of the :ref:`basic types recognized<edgedb-js-datatypes>` by EdgeDB
-        * an ``Array`` of values of any of the basic types
+        * If the query uses positional query arguments, the *args* parameter must be an ``array`` of values of the types specified by each query argument's type cast.
-        * an ``object`` with property names and values corresponding to argument names and values of any of the basic types
+        * If the query uses named query arguments, the *args* parameter must be an ``object`` with property names and values corresponding to the query argument names and type casts.

+        If a query argument is defined as ``optional``, the key/value can be either omitted from the *args* object or be a ``null`` value.

-    .. js:method:: execute(query: string)
+    .. js:method:: execute(query: string): Promise<void>

         Execute an EdgeQL command (or commands).

         :param query: Query text.

-        The commands must take no arguments.
+        This commands takes no arguments.

         Example:

         .. code-block:: js

-            await con.execute(`
+            await client.execute(`
                 CREATE TYPE MyType {
                     CREATE PROPERTY a -> int64
                 };

-                FOR x IN {100, 200, 300}
+                for x in {100, 200, 300}
-                UNION INSERT MyType { a := x };
+                union (insert MyType { a := x });
             `)

-    .. js:method:: query<T>(query: string, args): T[]
+    .. js:method:: query<T>(query: string, args?: QueryArgs): Promise<T[]>

         Run a query and return the results as an array.
 This method **always** returns an array.